lk101101/Names/README.md

 ## Choice m: return information about a name
 "Enter a name to return its origin and meaning"\
 Input: emma\
-Output: info scraped from BabyNames.com
+Output: info scraped from BabyNames.com webpage for the name Emma

 ## TO DO
-* implement options to generate full names including last names
+random name generator:
-* implement better command line argument handling for random name generator feature.
+* implement better command line argument handling
+* allow for more search criteria such as name length, initial, certain level of popularity, etc.
+* return random full names (first, middle, last)